How to run the examples on a Raspberry Pi?

 emacs).
 This also works if the user is connected through ssh/sftp.

-To install and set this all up on the Raspberry Pi after installing the OS and logging in, type the following commands:
+To install and set this all up on the Raspberry Pi after installing Raspbian, a Debian-based Linux distribution made for Raspberry Pi, and logging in, type the following commands:

 sudo apt-get update sudo apt-get upgrade sudo apt-get install git-core glslviewer cd ~ git clone https://github.com/patriciogonzalezvivo/thebookofshaders.git cd thebookofshaders